 ELEANOR BEARDSLEY: That's an exaggeration, says Jean Pierre Maulny, of the Paris-based International Strategic Research Institute.
 But Maulny says it will be hard to keep this momentum up for the long or even the medium term.

-Mr. JEAN-PIERRE MAULNY (Deputy Director International Strategic Research Institute): (Through translator): It's true that the Charles De Gaulle Airport needs routine maintenance.
+M: (Through translator): It's true that the Charles de Gaulle needs routine maintenance.
 And while we have enough pilots to continue flying sorties over Libya, we cannot for the moment train new ones.
-The intervention in Libya is led by the Europeans, and countries will start dropping out and public support eroding if we do not find a political solution soon.
+The intervention in Libya is led by the Europeans.
+And countries will start dropping out, and public support eroding, if we do not find a political solution soon.

-French pilots in Rafale and Mirage jets have flown about a third of the NATO missions over Libya, taking off from bases like this one in Corsica.
+BEARDSLEY: French pilots in Rafale and Mirage jets have flown about a third of the NATO missions over Libya, taking off from bases like this one in Corsica.
 The Libya intervention is estimated to cost France about $1.5 million a day.
-Yet so far it enjoys bipartisan support in parliament.
-The public too, is largely supportive.
+Yet so far, it enjoys bipartisan support in Parliament.
+The public, too, is largely supportive.
 Stephen Ekovich is a professor of international studies at the American University in Paris.

-Professor STEPHEN EKOVICH (International Studies, American University): The French public still wants their president to play a very important role on the world stage.
-The French have of course an expectation.
+INSKEEP: The French public still wants their president to play a very important role on the world stage.
+The French have, of course, an expectation.
 The grandeur of France is still very important.
 So there's an internal political dimension to this as well.

 BEARDSLEY: And there's a price to be paid.

 BEARDSLEY: In Libya, the French president's bold moves have paid off so far, but Sarkozy knows the situation must now be resolved quickly or public opinion will turn against him.

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.